S3 method for class 'sdmTMB'

 nsim > 0ormcmc_samplesis supplied.NA(default) returns the combined prediction from both components;1returns the binomial component only;2returns the positive component only.
 Predictions are on the link or response scale depending ontype.
 For regular predictions (without simulation), both components are returned.
 See the delta-model vignette.- offset

 A numeric vector of optional offset values.
-If left at default
+When predictions are made with

 See